 The Positive Effect of Negative Information

-A study by researchers at the Stanford Graduate School of Business and Tel Aviv University found that small doses of mildly negative information - a so-called blemishing effect - may actually strengthen a consumer's positive impression of a product or service.
+A study by researchers at Stanford GSB and Tel Aviv University found that small doses of mildly negative information — a so-called blemishing effect — may actually strengthen a consumer’s positive impression of a product or service.
 The research could change the usual approach taken by marketers, for instance altering online ads or product descriptions on retail websites, or even face-to-face sales attempts.

 “We find that as long as the negative information about a product is minor, your pitch [to a consumer] might be more persuasive when it calls attention to that negative, especially if consumers have already learned some positive things,” said Baba Shiv, the Sanwa Bank, Limited, Professor of Marketing, at the business school.